 In a two-car accident, though both drivers may have some degree of responsibility for the auto accident, comparative fault is a term used to determine to what extent each party is at fault.
 A percentage is used to assign the amount of responsibility.
 For example, it may be determined that the plaintiff was 40% at fault, and the other driver was 60% at fault.
 Therefore, the comparative fault of the plaintiff is 40%.

 How is comparative fault determined?

 In a court of law, an auto accident lawyer may tell the judge and jury that her client was 40% at fault because her client backed his car up and hit a parked vehicle, but the other car owner was 60% at fault because he parked in a no-parking zone, directly behind the vehicle, on a dark night so it was nearly impossible to see or avoid.
 Ultimately, however, it may be up to the jury to decide the comparative fault of each driver based on testimony from both sides.

-An experienced DC auto accident lawyer may perform his or her own investigation into the accident to determine to what extent the other driver or drivers is responsible compared to their client.
+An experienced lawyer may perform his or her own investigation into the accident to determine to what extent the other driver or drivers is responsible compared to their client.
 The opposing counsel may also investigate the accident which is why it’s important to document the events and details immediately following an accident.
 That information can be introduced into court to help assess how much the other driver was responsible for the accident.

 Can both drivers file a claim?

 Both drivers can file a claim, but the dollar amount of their settlements will be based on the percentage that the accident was their responsibility.
 So for example, if the damage total for the plaintiff was $10,000 and a jury found that he was 40% at fault, he would be entitled to up to $6,000, depending on the amount of the total available compensation.